davidmerfield/randomColor/README.md

 *More generally, it might be a good idea to consider using other color models.*

-0. use this on the demo
+1. Use this on the demo
 http://jsfiddle.net/dpLp318f/
 https://www.vis4.net/blog/posts/avoid-equidistant-hsv-colors/
 https://www.vis4.net/blog/posts/mastering-multi-hued-color-scales/
-1. When returning an array of multiple colors, try to make each color as distinct as possible.
+2. When returning an array of multiple colors, try to make each color as distinct as possible.
 Make sure each color is distinct to its neighbours.
-2. Improve attractive dark color generation, currently they're a touch murky.
+3. Improve attractive dark color generation, currently they're a touch murky.
-3. Improve the color dictionary
+4. Improve the color dictionary
   - definition of hue values and attractive luminosity bounds
   - think about how to store hue aliases (e.g. fuschia) or subranges (e.g teal)
   - think about making a little point and click tool for defining your own luminosity bounds and customizing the color dictionary
-4. Think about how to return seeds.
+5. Think about how to return seeds.
-5. Think about adding feature to return complementary & contrasting colors, as well as color triads, tetrads etc. Other libraries might already do this better though.
+6. Think about adding feature to return complementary & contrasting colors, as well as color triads, tetrads etc. Other libraries might already do this better though.
-6. Think about adding a scheme options which would return a dominant color, as well as secondary, tertiary color and primary and secondary text colors.
+7. Think about adding a scheme options which would return a dominant color, as well as secondary, tertiary color and primary and secondary text colors.
 This might be a bad idea.
-7. Add a nice visualization of the 'attractive color space' to the demo https://www.youtube.com/watch?v=x0-qoXOCOow
+8. Add a nice visualization of the 'attractive color space' to the demo https://www.youtube.com/watch?v=x0-qoXOCOow
-7. Add a feature to return random colors close to a provided hex
+9. Add a feature to return random colors close to a provided hex

+## In use

+* [The Daily Show](http://maketrumptweetseightagain.com/) used it to make an extension which [converts Trump's tweets into a child's scribble](https://twitter.com/riseuphes/status/929579600354693120).
+* [Initial.js](https://github.com/judesfernando/initial.js) used it to generate gMail-style avatars.
+* [ng2-Logger](https://github.com/darekf77/ng2-logger) used it to make logs a little more colorful.

+Did you use randomColor.js for something?
+[Tell me about it](https://twitter.com/lllIIlIlIl).